ahhzeeahh/coding-exercise-two/README.md

 Figure out a way to output sound & the key that is pressed to the console.
 Create an if statement for an event listener that will play a sound when a key is pressed/ clicked.
 I will then watch the class to see how they approached the problem.

+First attempt at JavaScript is the index.js file but I'm going to change the source to the revised.js one.
+LOCATED inside of the images folder I've also added more images to condense the JavaScript